Castleknock: Etymology

-As the word Castle did not come into use in Ireland until Norman times we know that Castleknock is a name of comparatively recent origin.
-Documents from the 12th and 13th centuries refer to the place as Castrum Cnoc, simply Cnoc and also Chastel-cnoc or Castel-Cnoc.
-So it seems that the name Castleknock is rooted in the topography of the hill or cnoc located at the centre of the modern neighbourhood and/or the personal name of the mother of a semi-legendary High King i.e. Cnucha and the building of a castle by Normans on this site in the 12th century.
+The 12th-century castle of Castleknock (Caisleán Cnucha) derives its name from the castle of Cnoc (meaning hill) or Cnucha (foster-mother of Conn of the Hundred Battles).
+Documents from the 12th and 13th centuries refer to the place as Castrum Cnoc, simply Cnoc, Chastel-cnoc or Castel-Cnoc.
+The name Castleknock therefore derives from the Norman-era castle which was named either for the topography of the hill (cnoc) located at the centre of the modern neighbourhood and/or the personal name of the foster mother of a semi-legendary high king (Cnucha).

 History

 Gaelic period

 There is some documentary evidence in chapter 72 of the Life of St. Patrick by Jocelin of Furness to support the belief that when St. Patrick had finished his visit to the City of Dubh Linn he came to Castleknock to try to convert Murinus, the local ruler of the place.
 Despite his efforts Patrick was unsuccessful and departed while imparting a curse on the King.

 According to the Four Masters in the year 726 the death occurred of Congalach of Cnucha.

 In 916 the Annals tells us that Niall Glindubh of the Northern Uí Neill became High King of Ireland and is referred to as "Niall of Cnucha" which signifies both the ascent of Cnucha (Castleknock) in prominence as well as the descent of Tara as a royal seat.
 In September 919, Niall gathered the Irish Chiefs and their armies at Castleknock from where they led a fight against the Danes who had regained their power over Dublin.
 The Battle of Islandbridge, also known as the Battle of Áth Cliath, proved to be Niall's last battle.
 He was slain along with five other Irish Chiefs and their armies were subdued.